sekulovskin/bgmElicit/README.md

 # bgmElicit

-NOTE: This package is still in development and a paper is in preparation.

 The package `bgmElicit` provides tools to elicit prior edge inclusion probabilities using Large Language Models (LLMs) for analyzing Markov random field graphical models within the Bayesian graphical modeling (BGM) framework.
+The methodology of the package is presented in Sekulovski, Waaijers, & Arena (2025).
 Currently, the package supports models provided by OpenAI.
 The elicited prior can then be used in the **[`bgms`](https://cran.r-project.org/web/packages/bgms/index.html)**, **[`BDgraph`](http://cran.r-project.org/web/packages/BDgraph/index.html)** and **[`easybgm`](https://cran.r-project.org/web/packages/easybgm/index.html)**